-Ellington Financial LLC is a specialty finance company that acquires and manages mortgage-related assets, including residential mortgage-backed securities backed by prime jumbo, Alt-A and subprime residential mortgage loans, residential mortgage-backed securities for which the principal and interest payments are guaranteed by a U.S. Government agency or a U.S. Government-sponsored entity, mortgage-related derivatives, commercial mortgage-backed securities, commercial mortgage loans and other commercial real estate debt, as well as corporate debt and equity securities and derivatives.
+Ellington Financial LLC is a specialty finance company that acquires and manages mortgage-related assets, including residential mortgage-backed securities backed by prime jumbo, Alternative A-paper, manufactured housing and subprime residential mortgage loans, residential mortgage-backed securities for which the principal and interest payments are guaranteed by a U.S. Government agency or a U.S. Government- sponsored enterprise, residential mortgage loans, mortgage servicing rights, mortgage-related derivatives, commercial mortgage-backed securities, commercial mortgage loans and other commercial real estate debt, asset-backed securities backed by consumer and commercial assets, as well as corporate debt and equity securities and derivatives.
 We are externally managed and advised by Ellington Financial Management LLC, or our "Manager," an affiliate of Ellington Management Group, L.L.C.

 Our common shares are listed on the New York Stock Exchange, or "NYSE," under the symbol "EFC."
-The last reported sale price of our common shares on the NYSE on April 5, 2013 was \$24.56 per share.
+The last reported sale price of our common shares on the NYSE on April 17, 2014 was \$23.21 per share.

 Investing in these securities involves risks.
-You should carefully read and consider the information referred to under "Risk Factors" on page 19 of this prospectus and any prospectus supplement before making a decision to purchase these securities.
+You should carefully read and consider the information referred to under "Risk Factors" on page 20 of this prospectus and any prospectus supplement before making a decision to purchase these securities.